xoolive/traffic/readme.md

 [Creating a pull
 request](https://help.github.com/en/articles/creating-a-pull-request).
 You can
 add more details about your example in the PR such as motivation for the example or why you thought it would be a good addition.
-You will get feed back in the PR discussion if anything needs to be changed.
+You will get feedback in the PR discussion if anything needs to be changed.
 To make changes continue to push commits made in your local example branch to origin and they will be automatically shown in the PR.